<?xml version="1.0" encoding="UTF-8"?>

 <description>&lt;div class=&quot;12u&quot;&gt;&lt;span class=&quot;image fit&quot;&gt;&lt;img src=&quot;/images/disecciones/img1.jpg&quot; alt=&quot;&quot; /&gt;&lt;/span&gt;&lt;/div&gt;

 &lt;p&gt;Dissections over planes.
-Essay(s) from Tlatelolco is a transmedia project directed by &lt;a href=&quot;http://pablomz.info/disecciones&quot;&gt;Pablo Martínez Zárate&lt;/a&gt; that explores one of most emblematic architectural sites in Mexico City.
-Through a combination of a webdocumentary, a book a VR Installation and a live cinema performance, incisions are made over Tlatelolco as an element in Mexico City’s landscape.
+Essay(s) from Tlatelolco is a transmedia project directed by &lt;a href=&quot;http://pablomz.info/disecciones&quot;&gt;Pablo Martínez Zárate&lt;/a&gt; that explores one of the most emblematic architectural sites in Mexico City.
+Through a combination of a webdocumentary, a book, a VR installation and a live cinema performance, incisions are made over Tlatelolco as an element in Mexico City’s landscape.
 I developed the VR experience using various media, including digitized analogue recordings, drawings and photographs of a model of Tlatelolco.
 Pablo composed a soundscape that was part of the VR version.&lt;/p&gt;

 &lt;p&gt;To explore the web version please visit: &lt;a href=&quot;http://dsctlatelolco.net&quot;&gt;dsctlatelolco.net&lt;/a&gt;.&lt;/p&gt;